earlbellen/daveblog/content/about/index.md

 davenearl@localhost:~$ whoami

-I'm **Daven Earl Bellen**.
+I'm **Dave Bellen**.
 I started out as a mechanical engineer and found my way into cybersecurity, where I now work in Identity and Access Management.
 I'm still learning as I go—and this blog is my way of sharing what I’ve picked up along the way.
 If you're exploring tech or shifting careers, you're in the right place.

 ### What I Do